Year 6

 Reading

-This term, the children will be reading Harry Potter as their class novel.
-Using this text within English and Guided Reading lessons, the children will explore the language used and partake in discussions about the author’s choice of words and phrases and how she brings the characters to life and keeps the reader interested.
-The children will also have the opportunity to develop a range of reading skills by using the whole school approach of ‘VIPERS’ (vocabulary, inference, prediction, explain, retrieve, summarise).
-As well as this, we may look at Tudor specific texts to help broaden the children’s knowledge alongside our history work.
+This term, Year 6 will be reading ‘Street Child’ By Berlie Doherty as their class novel.
+Using this text in English and Guided reading lessons, the children will explore the language used.
+This will include discussions, as a class, about the author’s choice of vocabulary.
+The children will also have the opportunity to develop a range of reading skills by using the new whole school approach ‘VIPERS’ (vocabulary, inference, predict, explain, retrieve and summarise.

 MFL